epeios-q37/epeios_old/documentation/packages/erism/README.txt

 ------------------------------------------------------
 'eRISM' is a tool from the Epeios project (http://zeusw.org/epeios/) for managing Roland instruments settings.

-'eRISM' is published under GNU General Public Licesnse (see LICENSE file).
+'eRISM' is published under GNU General Public License (see LICENSE file).

 The windows binary is provided with this package ('erism.exe').

-Under GNU/Linux, cygwin (and theoritically under Mac), unpack the archive, then launch 'make'.
+Under GNU/Linux, Cygwin (and theoritically under Mac), unpack the archive, then launch 'make'.

 Launch 'erism --help' to obtain a help page.